mtruon11/Black-Friday-Analysis/index.md

 </div>
 <div class="inner_cell">
 <div class="text_cell_render border-box-sizing rendered_html">
-<p><b>Handling missing data</b> <br>
-In our dataset the three columns Product_Category_1,Product_Category_2, and Product_Category_3 represent all the  categories that the puchesed product belongs to.
+<h3 id="Handling-missing-data"><section id="missingdata">Handling missing data</section><a class="anchor-link" href="#Handling-missing-data">&#182;</a></h3><p>In our dataset the three columns Product_Category_1,Product_Category_2, and Product_Category_3 represent all the  categories that the puchesed product belongs to.
 Most products belong to three categories, but some belong to two or less.
 These columns will have NaN as the value.
 This will make things difficult when we try to make a category table in the next step.
 Therefore, we are going to replace NaN with 0 to let to convey that product does not belong to any more categories.</p>

 </div>
 </div>
 </div>
 <div class="cell border-box-sizing code_cell rendered">
 <div class="input">
-<div class="prompt input_prompt">In&nbsp;[3]:</div>
+<div class="prompt input_prompt">In&nbsp;[4]:</div>
 <div class="inner_cell">
     <div class="input_area">
 <div class=" highlight hl-ipython3"><pre><span></span><span class="n">blackfriday</span> <span class="o">=</span> <span class="n">blackfriday</span><span class="o">.</span><span class="n">fillna</span><span class="p">(</span><span class="mi">0</span><span class="p">)</span>